About

 Mentoring

-- online monthly mentoring and coaching over a 12-month period
+- online monthly mentoring over a 12-month period

-- one-to-one contact with a Bank employee who can acts as role model/mentor
+- one-to-one contact with a Bank of England employee who will act as role model/mentor

-- mentor will guide students through key milestone events such as CV preparation and further education application processes
+- mentor will guide students through key milestone events such as further education application processes and personal statement and CV preparation

 Bursary